O-Abdullahi/the-scheduler/README.md

 ## About the project

-I'm very happy to share my first project with the word.
+I'm very happy to share my first project with the world.

-The Scheduler is A Blockchain tasks Manager application.
+The Scheduler is A Tasks Manager application running on Blockchain.

 It is built for learning purposes.
 But it can be useful to busy individuals such as programmers, students, businessmen and women as it can helps stay organized and gives a structured plan to stick to